Key takeaways

 Executive Summary

-Metaswarm is Dave Sifry's multi-agent orchestration framework for Claude Code, coordinating 18 specialized agents through an 11-phase pipeline from GitHub issue to merged PR.[1]
+Metaswarm is Dave Sifry's multi-agent orchestration framework for Claude Code, Gemini CLI, and Codex CLI, coordinating 18 specialized agents through a 9-phase pipeline from GitHub issue to merged PR.[1]
 Its distinguishing features are cross-model adversarial review (Claude writes, Codex or Gemini reviews) and blocking quality gates that prevent FAIL→COMMIT transitions.
-Built on BEADS for git-native issue tracking and Superpowers for foundational workflows.
+Built on BEADS (now optional) for git-native issue tracking and Superpowers for foundational workflows.
+As of June 2026 the repo has 308 stars and 37 forks, with the latest release (v0.11.0) shipped April 1, 2026 and commits as recent as May 16, 2026.[2]

 | Attribute | Value |